CPS 822 / CP8314 Artificial Intelligence 2

 regression (reasoning backwards), progression (reasoning forward), the frame,

-ramification and qualification problems, the precondition and successor state
+and ramification problems, the precondition and successor state axioms,

 It was long time